 All misdemeanor violations require an individual to be on probation for no less than one year and not more than five years.
 All felony offenders are required to be on probation no less than two years and no more than five years.

 Before an individual is released from probation successfully, they must have all fines, costs, restitution and drug costs paid in full.
 They must have all counseling completed, all community service completed, and have abided by the rules with no infractions.

 A goal of the Shelby County Adult Probation Department is to rehabilitate the offender.
 It is important to keep in mind in order to rehabilitate someone, that person has to be willing to change his/her current behaviors and be open to rehabilitation.
 You cannot force rehabilitation onto an offender.
 If an offender chooses not to use the tools properly, they are violated and probation revoked.
 Energy is then focused on the individuals that do sincerely want to better themselves.

-The Shelby County Probation Department staff consists of a Chief Probation Officer and three probation officers.
-All probation officers are on 24 hour call and carry a pager.
+The Shelby County Probation Department staff consists of a Chief Probation Officer and four probation officers.